blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 Monitor this page to keep up with the [Constituent API]({{ stache.config.portal_endpoints_constituent }}) latest changes and {{ stache.config.api_type_name }} service releases.

+## 2017-10-20

+### Changed

+The [Constituent list endpoint]({{stache.config.portal_endpoints_constituent_get_list}}) now includes an option to filter constituents based on their constituent identifiers.
+The optional `constituent_id` query parameter returns all constituents with any of the specified constituent identifiers.
+For example, `constituent_id=1242&amp;constituent_id=385` returns all constituents with the "1242" or "385" constituent identifiers.

 ## 2017-08-28

 ### New